Bryan Robson: Manchester United

 Robson still captained the club in most of his first-team appearances, but Steve Bruce was captaining the side when Robson was absent.
 Robson made just 14 league appearances during the 1992–93 season, which was the first season of the new Premier League.
 The club's regular central midfielders for this season were Ince (who had been at United since 1989) and Brian McClair (who was shifted from the attacking positions following the late November arrival of Eric Cantona), while his other favoured position on the right side of midfield was either occupied by Mike Phelan or the younger, wider-lying Kanchelskis and Lee Sharpe.
 With the introduction of squad numbers for the 1993–94 Premier League, Robson was issued with the number 12 shirt, while the number 7 shirt that he had worn in virtually every game of his career went to Cantona instead.

 Robson scored on the final day of the season against Wimbledon – it was his only goal of that campaign.
 By that point, United were Premier League champions and Robson finally won the league championship medal that he had been trying to gain since his days at West Bromwich Albion some 15 years earlier.
 It was not just injuries that were restricting the 36-year-old Robson's first-team chances.
 Cantona had been signed during the 1992–93 season and played up front with Hughes, while Hughes' former strike-partner McClair had been converted into a midfielder.
-This counted against Robson and the biggest blow came in the summer of 1993 when United signed Forest's Roy Keane, but even this did not quite signal the end for him at Manchester United.
+This counted against Robson and in the summer of 1993 United signed Forest's Roy Keane, but even this did not quite signal the end for him at Manchester United.

 Robson was still able to make enough appearances for another Premier League champions medal in the 1993–94 season (15 games, 10 of them as a substitute), and scored one of their four goals in the FA Cup semi-final replay victory over Oldham at Maine Road, which turned out to be his final goal for the club.
 He had found the net on the opening day of the season in a 2–0 win at Norwich City.
 At the age of 36, he finally appeared in Europe's top club tournament, the Champions League, with United reaching the second round.
 Robson scored a late equaliser in the second round first leg clash with Galatasaray, which ended in a 3–3 draw at Old Trafford.